datafix-com/dfx-tu-datainsights/NotesByHwo.md

 * Until there is an obvious benefit, don't bother structuring the /hwo/... folder & files.
+* ①/㊿ repos that have/use this naming system aid in migrating content.
 * I thought I could not edit README, perhaps due to permissions for that particular file, within this repo.
 * review permissions and consider if this is a Feature or a Flaw
 * left a Comment